ZC">

 Cryptocurrency, stablecoin, and digital residency domain adapters — each a complete Rust implementation with event types, artifact builders, and constitutional rule enforcement.
 Proposed, scoped, written, compiled, committed.
 804 lines of Rust across three files.
 Zero compile errors on first run.

-A senior engineer who knows the codebase would need 45 minutes to 2 hours per adapter.
-Three adapters: a full day minimum.
-The session was 3 minutes because the AI held 21 crates in working memory simultaneously and executed against a precise spec.
+A senior engineer who knows the codebase would likely measure this in hours, not minutes — three adapters, a full day or more.
+The session was 3 minutes because the AI could traverse the relevant 21-crate context at speed and execute against a precise spec.
 The constitutional rules were already designed.
 The implementation followed.

 3 min